psychoinformatics-de/knowledge-base/kbi/0020/index.rst

 the process of installing particular software on your local machine or server.

-This knowledge base item summarizes suggested steps for installing DataLad and all of its dependencies in a Google Colab notebook:
+This knowledge base item summarizes suggested steps for installing DataLad and all of its dependencies in a Google Colab notebook. `This blog post`_ was particularly helpful to identify these steps:

 - We suggest installation using ``conda``, specifically via ``miniconda``
 - First, ``miniconda`` can be installed into a notebook environment using a